syncfusion-content/javascript-docs/js/TimePicker/Knockout-Support.md

 Two-way binding supports both the processes – it applies the observable values to the **TimePicker** widget properties as well as the changes made in the **TimePicker** widget is also reflected back and triggered within the observable collections.

-For more information about the knockout binding, refer the following link location,
+For more information about the Knockout binding, refer the following link location,

 <http://help.syncfusion.com/js/knockoutjs>

-The following example depicts the way to bind data to the **TimePicker** widget through the knockout support that enables and populate data to **TimePicker** widget based on the value set to another **TimePicker** widget.
+The following example depicts the way to bind data to the **TimePicker** widget through the Knockout support that enables and populate data to **TimePicker** widget based on the value set to another **TimePicker** widget.

 {% highlight html %}